kumu/help/site/guides/system-mapping.md

 name: "System Mapping"
 ---

 Looking to create awesome and engaging system maps with the power to change hearts and minds?
 You've come to the right place.
+Kumu enables you to build interactive maps with narratives, links, video and other background for each element, connection, and loop in the map.

 ## Building the basic structure of a map

-Kumu allows you to have both fixed and dynamic layouts for your map.
+Kumu allows you to have both fixed and fluid layouts for your map.
 We recommend having a fixed layout for your system map by pinning each element in place so that you'd don't overwhelm people with a new layout each time they see the map.

 ### Adding elements and connections